dxphilo/me/content/articles/add-sitemap-in-Nuxtjs-with-Nuxt-content.md

 ---
 title: Add Sitemap in NuxtJs Using Nuxt Content

+subtitle: Add Sitemap in NuxtJs Using Nuxt Content

 description: Improve your website’s SEO by adding a sitemap 🎉

 alt: Improve your website’s SEO by adding a sitemap 🎉